thehalfspace/dotfiles/README.md

 # The <leader> in my setting is , (a comma).
 A lot of mappings start with <leader> and comma should be used for any reference to <leader>.
 ,nn         # Toggle the nerd tree explorer.

-Ctrl-W-P    # Switch in and out of nerd tree.
+Ctrl-hjkl    # Move around nerd tree/any vim buffer.

 Ctrl-n      # Select something in visual mode, and use this to find its next match.
             # repeat the command for multiple matches.
+Super useful when I want to edit the same word on multiple lines.

 ,cc         # Comment the selection
 ,ci         # Invert comment the selection.
 (Uncomment if commented and vice versa)